mjhoy/mjhoy.com/bike/disc-golf.markdown

 “Nice out!”

 Ben has arms that are the size of my head.
-I wouldn’t be suprised if they balanced a scale with the gear I am packing on my Nishiki road bicycle, around 45 pounds.
+I wouldn’t be surprised if they balanced a scale with the gear I am packing on my Nishiki road bicycle, around 45 pounds.
 Including me and my gear, the bike hauls less than 200 pounds — not much more than your average American’s weight.